Living and learning with faith, friendship and fun

 - Ensure the children enjoy learning and are proud to be a member of Charing Primary School

 - Ensure the curriculum is relevant and promotes the school’s distinct Christian character

-- Close the gaps, especially in the core subjects, to ensure achievement for all
+- Identify and close the gaps, especially in the core subjects, to ensure achievement for all

 - To have a curriculum that promotes resilience, physical development, mental health and well-being to support and develop the whole child